JakMobius/Beelder/README.md

   It will also soon become obvious that file paths are awkward to write in code.
-The obvious solution is to put all the file paths in a separate file, where you can visually divide the build process into steps and comment on each one.
+The obvious solution is to put all the file paths in a separate file, where the build process could be visually divided into steps and each one may me commented on.

   Gradually, the build system becomes a whole separate project with thousands and thousands of lines of code.
-This is how Beelder was created.
+This is exactly how Beelder was created.